build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

-# Building reactjs Generative AI apps with Amazon Bedrock and AWS JavaScript SDK
+# Building reactjs Generative AI apps with Amazon Bedrock and AWS JavaScript SDK.

 This article was written in colaboration [Enrique Rodriguez](https://github.com/ensamblador)